roob-p/AutoCategories-PlayniteExtension/docs/README.md

 # AutoCategories-PlayniteExtension:

-This extension will automatically add, create and apply "platform/source" categories to your games, making it easy to organize your library especially after importing new games
+This extension will automatically add, create and apply "platform/source" categories to your games, making it easy to organize your library especially after importing new games.

 - In Platforms.txt you can specify short game's platform names for the categories (for example: Nintendo Entertainment System -> Nintendo NES, Sony Playstation 2 -> Sony PS2, etc).
 - You can also add sources like Ea App, Ubisoft Connect and add short names (like Origin, Uplay) or whatever you want.